cgobat/cgobat/README.md

 </details>
 <br>

 My name is Caden—I'm an undergraduate at the George Washington University studying astronomy & astrophysics.
 Much of my current coding work is data analysis (primarily in Python), using obervational data to investigate physical phenomena.
-My research interests lie in creating software analysis tools for time-dependent processes, including predictive modeling, as well as instrumentation design.
+My research interests lie in creating software analysis tools for time-dependent processes, as well as instrumentation design.
 I've done research in a number of labs and academic subjects and even worked at a telescope store.
 [Check out my LinkedIn](https://www.linkedin.com/in/cadengobat/) for more!

 <br>